HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 #### Piece filters

-I plan to take inspiration from MC7D's piece filters UI to build a system that is visually simpler for beginners and more powerful for experts, using these elements:
+The piece filters UI is nearly complete.
+It takes inspiration from MC7D's piece filters UI to build a system that is visually simpler for beginners and more powerful for experts compared to Hyperspeedcube 1, using these elements:

-- Tri-state checkboxes
+- [x] Tri-state checkboxes
-- Hierarchy of piece types for big puzzles
+- [ ] Hierarchy of piece types for big puzzles
+- [x] Piece filters based on boolean algebra expressions
+- [x] Multiple piece sets with different styles
+- [ ] Pre-defined sequences of piece filter presets

+These features are desired for the future, but there are currently unresolved questions preventing their implementation:

-- Tool to click on pieces to show/hide them
+- [ ] Tool to click on pieces to show/hide them
-- Piece filters based on boolean algebra expressions
-- Rotating piece filters
+- [ ] Rotating piece filters

 ### Other features

 There are other oft-requested features that will become even more important with the new variety of puzzles.
 I don't expect all of these to make it into the first release of Hyperspeedcube 2, but I intend to implement all of them eventually:

-- New puzzle list
+- [ ] New puzzle list
-- New color picker
+- [x] New color picker
-- Timer with auto splitting
+- [ ] Timer with auto splitting
-- Fewest-moves solution leaderboard
+- [ ] Fewest-moves solution leaderboard
-- Timeline for analyzing speedsolves/FMC solutions
+- [ ] Timeline for analyzing speedsolves/FMC solutions
-- Macros (custom move sequences)
+- [ ] Macros (custom move sequences)
-- Auto-updater
+- [ ] Auto-updater

 ### Following development

 I'll be posting updates in the [**Hyperspeedcube 2.0 Development Updates**][hsc-updates-thread] thread in #hyper-forum on the {% include hypercubers_discord.html %}.
 Once Hyperspeedcube 2.0 is ready for general use, I will ping the **@Hyperspeedcube Update** role (and possibly **@everyone**).
 If you'd like to support me monetarily and get access to early builds, you can [support me on Ko-fi](https://ko-fi.com/C0C2UG3S8).
-Any builds I provide on Ko-fi will also be available by building from source on GitHub, and a stable version is ready and has been beta-tested by my Ko-fi supporters, it will be available to download for everyone, for free.
+Any builds I provide on Ko-fi will also be available by building from source on GitHub, and once a stable version is ready and has been beta-tested by my Ko-fi supporters, it will be available to download for everyone, for free.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C2UG3S8)